nvim-flutter/flutter-tools.nvim/README.md

 - `FlutterRun` - Run the current project.
 This needs to be run from within a flutter project.
 - `FlutterDevices` - Brings up a list of connected devices to select from.
 - `FlutterEmulators` - Similar to devices but shows a list of emulators to choose from.
-- `FlutterReload` - Reload the running project
+- `FlutterReload` - Reload the running project.
-- `FlutterRestart` - Restart the current project
+- `FlutterRestart` - Restart the current project.
-- `FlutterQuit` - Ends a running session
+- `FlutterQuit` - Ends a running session.
-- `FlutterOutline` - Opens an outline window showing the widget tree for the given file
+- `FlutterOutline` - Opens an outline window showing the widget tree for the given file.
+- `FlutterDevTools` - Starts a Dart Dev Tools server.
+- `FlutterCopyProfilerUrl` - Copies the profiler url to your system clipboard (+ register).
+Note that commands `FlutterRun` and
+`FlutterDevTools` must be executed first.

 ## Debugging